Last update: 01.22.2019

 VPN.ht has been around for a few years since its release by a Hong Kong-based company, Wicked Technology.
-Originally, VPN.ht was actually partnered with the Popcorn Time BitTorrent site, but that connection has long since ended.
+Originally, VPN.ht was actually partnered with the Popcorn Time BitTorrent site, but that connection has been long since dropped.

-For what you get, the pricing is also affordable and offers a range of different options suited to each user.
+For starters, VPN.ht’s server list is relatively limited, with just 128 servers available, though these are spread out across 24 countries.
+This puts it just above average.
+Also, for what you get, the pricing is affordable and offers a range of different options suited to each user.
 Despite the low costs, it does come as a surprise that the overall performance is of higher quality than its price might suggest.
 You can even try it out for a 30-day period to see how you go.

 Is VPN.ht safe to use?